JaapDanielse/ChallengeBot/README.md

 # ChallengeBot
 Building instructions for a simple but versatile robot.
 Instructions to organize a robot challenge event.
+Sources for a Robot Hello World